 I am self-taught and feel free when I am at the wheel.
 I can forget about my disability and be 'me' again.

 I work with earthenware, stoneware clay and porcelain.
 Porcelain is the most difficult, although it feels lovely to work with, trimming and drying can be very problematic.
+Stoneware is a lovely 'all rounder' clay which means pieces can left safely in the garden.

 Everything is handmade, which means every piece is unique, perhaps a little wonky at times , but all are imperfectly perfect!